Infisical/terraform-provider-infisical/docs/resources/integration_aws_secrets_manager.md

 ### Required

-- `access_key_id` (String, Sensitive) The AWS access key ID.
-Used to authenticate with AWS Secrets Manager.
 - `aws_region` (String) The AWS region to sync secrets to. (us-east-1, us-east-2, etc)
 - `environment` (String) The slug of the environment to sync to AWS Secrets Manager (prod, dev, staging, etc).
 - `project_id` (String) The ID of your Infisical project.
-- `secret_access_key` (String, Sensitive) The AWS secret access key.
-Used to authenticate with AWS Secrets Manager.
 - `secret_path` (String) The secret path in Infisical to sync secrets from.

 ### Optional

+- `access_key_id` (String, Sensitive) The AWS access key ID.
+Used to authenticate with AWS Secrets Manager.
+You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.
+- `assume_role_arn` (String) The ARN of the role to assume when syncing secrets to AWS Parameter Store.
+You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.
 - `mapping_behavior` (String) The behavior of the mapping.
 Can be 'many-to-one' or 'one-to-one'.
 Many to One: All Infisical secrets will be mapped to a single AWS secret.
 One to One: Each Infisical secret will be mapped to its own AWS secret.
 - `options` (Attributes) Integration options (see [below for nested schema](#nestedatt--options))
+- `secret_access_key` (String, Sensitive) The AWS secret access key.
+Used to authenticate with AWS Secrets Manager.
+You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.
 - `secrets_manager_path` (String) The path in AWS Secrets Manager to sync secrets to.
 This is required if mapping_behavior is 'many-to-one'.

 ### Read-Only